DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

-Autocomplete is a text box that displays suggestions while a user types into it.
-This demo shows how you can customize the Autocomplete component and how to handle its value change.
+Autocomplete is a text box that displays suggestions while a user types.
+This demo shows how to customize the Autocomplete component and handle value changes.

 ## Bind Autocomplete to Data